Insight

 We believe that the next 10 years in markets will look very different to the past 10 years, characterised by (on average) higher inflation and higher interest rates than we have experienced since the GFC.
 In such an environment, nominal earnings growth will become less special, and the consequent increased cost-of-capital will weigh more on the present value of growth in outer years of projections.
 The obverse is also true – cash generated today will be increasingly important compared to the hopes of reward tomorrow.
 Focus on valuation at the point of purchase will re-assert itself as a key discipline.

 We don’t expect that Value will out-perform Growth all the time.
 There will be volatility on the way.
-But we believe that Value will outperform more often than not.
+But we believe that Value will outperform often.

 At the very least, in a world in which US 10-year yields are 4.0% (1 August 2023) - not high relative to a 50-year average of 6.0%, but fundamentally changed from the average of 2.3% over the past 3 years - why would you now not want at least some exposure to Value as a factor?